malakzaidi/Reinforcement_Learning_labs/Self_Driving_Taxi_Simulation/README.md

 ## 🧩 Project Architecture

-The framework is built around the `RLAgent` class, following a modular, object-oriented design:
+The peoject is built around the `RLAgent` class, following a modular, object-oriented design:

 ```
 RLAgent